 Ernst & Young has a policy for the rotation of the lead audit partner for their clients.
-Under that policy, the lead audit partner and the audit review partner for the Company have been rotated following completion of the audit for the year ended 30 June 2012.
+Under that policy, the lead audit partner and the audit review partner for the Company were most recently rotated following completion of the audit for the year ended 30 June 2012.